dalewright/dalewright.github.io/README.md

-I am grateful husband and the father of two beautiful boys.
+I am grateful husband and  father of two.
 I have a lifetime of technology experience and 12 years professional experience with IBM and Cerner in the UK and Australia.

 **Technology has always been my passion**.
 I am constantly exploring how established and emerging technologies are being applied around the world.
 I am happiest when I am able to apply what I have learned to enhance the lives of my family and friends.
 I am currently focused on using voice to unlock the convenience, safety and efficiency benefits of our smart home.